guikarai/PE-LinuxONE/index.md

 ```
 root@crypt06:~# scp -c aes256-ctr data.512M root@localhost:/dev/null
 root@localhost's password:
 data.512M                                                           100%  512MB 256.0MB/s   00:02
 ```
-As you can see, we doubled the throughput.
+As you can see, with 256MB/S, we increased 50% the throughput.
 So, beware default settings, and use hardware accelerated ciphers by IBM Z and LinuxONE.

 ### Pervasive Encryption - Enabling dm-crypt to use the Hardware